git2022/git-demo/README.md

  - git checkout (change the current active branch)
  - git checkout –b <branch_name> ( checkout a branch, will create that branch if it doesn’t exsit)
  - git branch –m  <old_name> <new_name> (rename branch with new name)

+## git remote

+- git clone <repository URL>  clone a remote repository to local disk
+- git push origin <branch_name> push local branch <branch_name> to remote branch dev, if dev branch does not exist remotely, it would be created.  (--delete to delete a remote branch)
+- git remote get remote name
+ * -v
+ * show origin
+- git branch -a  list all branches both local and remote
+- git branch -r list all remote branches
+- git fetch download objects and refs from remote repository